 Environmental Protection Agency (EPA).

-The Tribal Pesticide Program Council (TPPC) will hold a 2-day meeting, beginning on September 27, 2000 and ending on September 28, 2000.
+The Tribal Pesticide Program Council (TPPC) will hold a 2-day meeting, beginning on March 8, 2001, and ending on March 9, 2001.
 This notice announces the location and times for the meeting and sets forth the tentative agenda topics.
-This meeting is open to the general public, but there will be a Tribal Caucus for internal TPPC matters, which will be closed to the general public.

 FOR FURTHER INFORMATION CONTACT: